 The effects of hypothyroidism aren’t visible in the beginning, but over a period, due to the chemical imbalance in the body, many problems can arise.

-Autoimmune diseases, thyroid surgery, medications, and radiation therapy can all contribute towards someone susceptible to hypothyroidism.
-Here are some harmful effects of hypothyroidism.
+Autoimmune diseases, thyroid surgery, medications, and radiation therapy can all contribute to someone susceptible to hypothyroidism.

 Here are Some Harmful Effects of Hypothyroidism:

 As the body faces a deficiency of thyroid hormones, the brain signals it to release more.
 This constant hammering of the thyroid gland to increase its output can make it bigger than usual.
 This is known as Goitre.
 People who suffer from this condition have a changed appearance and find it hard to breathe and swallow.

 Women who have untreated thyroid issues when they conceive are at risk of giving birth to babies who have congenital disabilities.
 They could suffer from mental and physical development issues.

 Thyroid hormones are essential for the development of the brain, and their imbalance can have irreversible repercussions.